joseluisdesouza/joseluisdesouza/README.md

-- 🚀 I am currently working as a Java developer on the Soft Expert
+- 🚀 I am currently working as a Java developer

 - 💻 I am currently learning ...
-Java, Spring Boot, PostgreSQL
+Java, Spring Boot, PostgreSQL, Docker and Automated Tests

 - 📫 How to contact me: E-mail and Linkedin